d215steinberg/GildedRose-Java/README.md

 ```diff
 + GREEN
 ```
 The use of the magic number not only impeded expression of intent.
-It also violated the DRY principle, as it appears elsewhere as well, both in test code (**GildedRoseTest**) and in production code (**DefaultUpdater**).
+It also violated (and continues to violate) the DRY principle, as it appears elsewhere as well, both in test code (**GildedRoseTest**) and in production code (**DefaultUpdater**).
 We want to replace these instances with the constant **MAX_QUALITY**, but a reference to **AgedBrieUpdater.MAX_QUALITY** (even if disguised by a static import) would look wrong.
 We pull the constant definition up to the **ItemUpdater** interface.